SamraAzizi/Games/sudoku/README.md

 * The game does not include any error checking for invalid input (e.g., non-integer input).
 * The game does not include any features for saving or loading games.

-## Future Development

-* Add error checking for invalid input.
-* Implement a feature for saving and loading games.
-* Improve the user interface (e.g., use a GUI library).
-* Add additional features (e.g., hint system, timer).